BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 2. 5 day forecast endpoint https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&units=imperial&appid={APIkey}
 3. Location endpoint http://api.openweathermap.org/geo/1.0/direct?q={cityName},{stateCode},{countryCode}&limit={limit}&appid={APIkey}

-The app will save your locations in SavedLocation.xml and your api key in APIKEY.xml The default location is always the first in the list and is changeable.
+The app will save your locations in SavedLocations.xml and your api key in APIKEY.xml The default location is always the first in the list and is changeable.
 Multiple locations can be added.